hdgroup/lib/_posts/book/2023/07/2023-07-05-energy-and-civilization.md

 energize the requisite infrastructures, ranging from data centers to cell towers (box 6.9).

-## Box 6.9 Energy embodied in mobile phones and cars {.featuretitle}
+Box 6.9 Energy embodied in mobile phones and cars

 Even a compact car weighs 10,000 times as much as a smart phone (1.4 t vs. 140 g), and hence it embodies considerably more energy.
 But the